MySQL and Postgres as an External Data Source

 3306) from these IP addresses.
 If you have other security needs please contact support so that we can help you figure out the best solution for your situation.

-If you database is on AWS
+If your database is on AWS

 If your database is hosted on Amazon Web Services in the US East (Northern Virginia) Region (us-east-1), then we would be locating your databases using the internal Amazon network.
-In that case, KISSmetrics will connect to your MySQL server using one of the following internal Amazon IP addresses:
+In that case, KISSmetrics may connect to your MySQL server using one of the following internal Amazon IP addresses:

 Creating the connection